litements/litexplore/README.md

 It works by sending commands over an SSH connection.
 The connection is multiplexed and it's reused to send commands.
-This reduces the overhead of openning a new SSH connection to send each command.
+This reduces the overhead of openning a new SSH connection for each action.

 > NOTE: `litexplore` is still in an early beta state.
 It works and it's usable,
-> but there may be signficant changes happening.
+> but sime features are still in development.

 ## Requirements